Package 'varhandle'

 prefix

-A character string to attach to the begining of the column names to prevent confusion or conflicts.
+A character string to attach to the beginning of the column names to prevent confusion or conflicts.
 (Mandatory)

 Details